dannytaylor/pinspiroy/README.md

 Configuration values are found in config.py.
 Currently it's just bools for rotating axes for left-handed use and disabling the trackpad.
 The pad buttons are setup to change positions when rotated also.

-Button and gesture bindings are found in btn\_id.py and gst\_id.py.
+Button and gesture bindings are found in bindings.py.
 Note: If you're adding new keys to your bindings you will have to add them to the virtual button pad capabilities: see 'cap_btn' in pinspiroy.py

 ## Troubleshooting
 This program requires the uinput module to be loaded.
 Either manually (_sudo modprobe uinput_)